meliajm/bento/notes.md

 [x] can view user show page in browser
 [] order can be deleted - need to add link to order index or show page?
+[] add validation so bento box must have at least one item